NOVEL-IN-PROGRESS

 "Jane's gone.
 Days ago.
 Can you stand if I help you?"

-Miss Marie struggled to get up.
+Miss Marie struggled up.
 With Severine bracing her, she made it to her feet and back to her bed.

 "I go fetch you a glass of water."

-Severine sighed with relief as the old woman was not dead and went back down to the kitchen for the water.
-No, the law wasn't gonna be coming after no one.
-At least not Severine.
-At least not tonight, she thought.
+As she came back down the stairs, Severine sighed with relief that the old woman wasn't dead and went back down to the kitchen for the water.
+No, the law wasn't gonna be coming after anyone.
+At least not tonight.

 7.

-The next day, Severine awoke with what could have been her nightmare clinging to her thoughts.
-What would she do until she was bustled off?
-She wondered how long the food Albin gave her would last.
+The next day, Severine awoke with her nightmare still clinging to her thoughts.
+What would she do today?
+She wondered how long the food Albin had given her would last.
 And then where would she grab her basket and head to next?
-All over again, she could smell the canal where they emptied their chamber pots along with all the empty souls of poor women who'd lost hope of ever seeing a better tomorrow.
+All over again, she started to smell the canal where they dumped their chamber pots along with the empty souls: those poor women who had lost hope of ever seeing a better tomorrow.
+One where a freshly baked loaf of bread awaited.

-But the answer was there when she opened the laundry house door the following morning.
-At her feet was a small pile of clothes to launder.
+But the answer was there when she opened the washhouse door the following morning.
+At her feet waited a small pile of clothes to be laundered.
 And two apples lying there on top.
 At first, she had a mind that Jane had returned.
-But no, Jane hated Miss Marie and said she'd never return.
-Severine put her sorted piles into a tub to soak and slipped the apples into her basket under the cot where it readied for the time she'd be driven back into the alley of no end.
+But no. Jane hated Miss Marie and said she would never return.
+Severine put her sorted piles into her tub to soak and then slipped the apples into her basket under her cot, where it readied for the time she would be driven back into the alley of no end.
+The one from whence she came.

-The day was long, but the night would come to last the rest of her days.
-When the candle burned out, Severine put the iron aside and fell over her cot exhausted.
+The day was long, but the night would last the rest of her days.
+When the candle burned out, Severine put the iron aside and fell onto her cot, exhausted.
 How long had she slept when she woke to see a man standing in the washhouse door?
 The moonlight flooding in from behind blurred his face.
 Still, she knew the voice well enough.

 "Jane, she gone and she ain't never comin' back 'cause she ain't got no money for it."

-Albin pulled off his shirt.
-His sweaty chest glistened in the moonlight.
+Albin smiled and then pulled off his shirt.

 "And she ain't never gonna get it."

-This time Albin's grin jolted Severine.
-Leaving the door open to the hot night, he went over to the cot and cupped her mouth with his big hand which signaling his intent.
-Then he pushed her legs apart for it.
-It was more than a smile that he delivered this time.
+Leaving the door open to the hot night, he went over to the cot and cupped her mouth with his big hand and shoved her resistant legs apart.
+Well, it would be more than a smile that Albin delivered this time.

-There was nothing she could do even after the violation as Albin lay there snoring with Severine wedged tightly between him and the wall.
-You see, the knife which had fallen out of his boot at the side of the cot, kept her from screaming.
+There was nothing Severine could do, even after the violation.
+Albin lay there snoring with Severine wedged tightly between him and the wall.
+You see, the knife, which had fallen out of his boot at the side of the cot, kept her from screaming.
 But then scream for whom?

-A few hours later when the morning's sun streamed in through the open door blinding him, Albin got up .
-He rubbed his eyes, pulled on his clothes, and headed out with not a word to his victim.
+A few hours later, Albin awakened when the morning sun streamed in through the open door, blinding him.
+He rubbed his eyes, pulled on his clothes, and was about to head off without a word to his victim.

 "Get out of my way, old woman."

-"I know you," Miss Marie said looking up as if he was nearly twelve feet tall.
+"I know you," Miss Marie said, looking up into his grinning face.

-"You got that fish shack down there you just put money on.
-What it matter?
-Cause now you're gonna wake up to see burning hell.
+"You got that fish shack down there that you done and gone put money on.
+Where'd it come from, fish man?
+Well, what it matter now?
+Cause you gonna soon wake up to see hell one night.
 Soon.
 You know what I mean, huh, stupid man?
 What's your wife gonna do with you then?
 She ain't gonna take you back, is she?
 No, she don't need you now, do she?
 Well, she ain't never needed you.
 Folks talk, don't they?
 The woman already gots to open her legs to feed your kids.
 What kind of man is that?
 Your kind, ain't it so?
-And now look what you done to Jane!
+And now look what you've done to Jane!
 Another stupid girl who can't see what a man like you is made of.
-No, that girl couldn't see even when she looked you straight in the eyes 'cause you don't gotta a soul.
-Devil gots it and he's keepin' it in hell till you come calling for it!"
+No, that girl couldn't see even when she looked you straight in the eyes.
+Couldn't see you don't gotta a soul.
+That right, stupid man?
+Devil got it.
+He keepin' in hell!"

-Miss Marie looked past Albin to Severine, with her hand covering her mouth to hold back shrieks of fear.
+Miss Marie looked past Albin to Severine with her hand covering her mouth to hold back her shrieks of fear.
 Seemed like Miss Marie's words had also brought fear to Albin.
-His expression turned to a fearful stone and gone was his grin.
+Even in the heat of the moment, his face went cold with sweat.

-"Now you get off my property, stupid man, else I put the law on you and then one day they gonna find you floatin' down the canal to where them hungry gators is.
-Yep, you know how them gators love a good hog carcass, now don't they?"
+"Now you get off my property, stupid man, else I put the law on you and then they gonna find you floatin' down the canal to where them hungry gators is.
+Yep, you know how them gators love a good hog carcass when they push them over, don't they now?"

 "Severine, I 'member your name from when I had my fall.
 Now you go upstairs, child.
 There's a foot basin up there, soap, and towels.
-Go up and clean the smell of that fish man off of you.
-Then come back down to the kitchen and put away the food what they brung by yesterday."
+Go up and clean the smell of that fish man off.
+Then come back down and put away the food what they brung by earlier."

 "Oui, Madame."